ygsiete7/Gait2Hip-60/README.md

 The code was developed and tested with the following environment:

 - Python 3.10
-- PyTorch 2.0 or later
+- PyTorch
 - NumPy
 - Pandas
 - Scikit-learn
 - Matplotlib
 - tqdm

-The example scripts for loading the `.npz` files only require:

-- Python
-- NumPy
-- Pandas

-The LSTM and Transformer training scripts additionally require:
+The Mamba baseline additionally requires:

-- PyTorch
-- Scikit-learn
-- tqdm

-The Mamba training script requires additional Mamba-related dependencies, such as:

 - mamba-ssm
 - causal-conv1d

-Please note that the installation of Mamba-related packages may depend on the local CUDA, PyTorch, and compiler versions.
-Users are encouraged to install these packages according to their own computing environment.
+Mamba-related package installation may depend on the local CUDA, PyTorch, and compiler versions.

 ---